usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 It applies to the larger spaces as well.
 Thus, the requirement for a restaurant kitchen, a factory production area, or warehouse space, is that it be constructed so that an individual with a disability can approach, enter, or exit the area.
-However, alterations within those work areas need not be done accessibly, because that interior area is not covered by ADAAG.On the other hand, if alterations are made in such work areas, the path of travel requirements will be triggered because those work areas are primary function areas (see III-6.2000).
+However, alterations within those work areas need not be done accessibly, because that interior area is not covered by ADAAG.
+On the other hand, if alterations are made in such work areas, the path of travel requirements will be triggered because those work areas are primary function areas (see III-6.2000).